mozilla-conduit/conduit-docs/phabricator-user.rst

 automatically filled in, you'll have to pick one.

 .. important:: The username field is unique.
-You should pick a clearly identifiable username, particularly if you will be doing code reviews, such as your nick on irc.mozilla.org.
+You should pick a clearly, identifiable username, particularly if you will be doing code reviews, such as your nick on irc.mozilla.org.
 If your nick is not available but you think it should be because, for example, you are at least somewhat known in the Mozilla community, please